Yakima River Canyon Marathon & Half Marathon 2022

 Comfort Inn, 1722 Canyon Road, (509)925-7037

-For April 4, 2020 the average low temperature is 29 degrees and the average high is 56 degrees.
+The average low temperature this time of year is 29 degrees and the average high is 56 degrees.

 CLICK HERE TO VIEW ARCHIVED RESULTS – YEARS 2001 – 2018